NOTE: This page contains Amazon.com affiliate links that compensate the owner of this site - but they do not impact the price you pay. Learn More.

 1. Best Overall: Euhomy Commercial Ice Maker Machine

-Possessing all the features of a high-end commercial ice maker but at a fraction of the price, the Euhomy is the best overall choice for a small restaurant or bar that goes through a lot of ice each day.
+Possessing all the features of a high-end commercial ice maker but at a fraction of the price, this Euhomy is the best overall choice for a small restaurant or bar that goes through a lot of ice each day.

 This powerhouse appliance can produce up to 100 pounds of ice in 24 hours and stores 33 pounds at a time in its self-contained storage bin.